meshery/meshery/docs/pages/guides/meshery-metrics.md

 #### 2. Change specification type

-By default, the service specification types, like `grafana` is configured to `ClusterIP`.
+By default, the service specification types, like Grafana is configured to `ClusterIP`.
 You can change it to `NodePort` by executing:

  <pre class="codeblock-pre">
  <div class="codeblock"><div class="clipboardjs">